TodePond/TodePondDotCom/wikiblogardenite/how/change/happens/readme.md

 The mantra does not try to be "correct" or "right" or "accurate".
 I don't care about being right.
 I don't care if it's wrong.

 The only purpose of the mantra is to influence myself / to help me stop making new ideas, and stay focused.
+So it needs to be convincing and it needs to have impact.

 If the mantra works as intended, then it's a good mantra.